 - Dual chamber

-Single-chamber ICDs use a lead that is attached to the right ventricle.
+Single-chamber ICDs use a lead (wire) that is attached to the right ventricle to deliver energy, if needed.
 Dual-chamber ICDs use leads that are attached to the right atrium and the right ventricle.

-Biventricular ICDs can improve symptoms of heart failure in about half of patients who are still symptomatic while taking medication for heart failure.
+The biventricular ICD provides cardiac resynchronization therapy for patients who have had heart failure.
+This type of ICD has leads attached to the right atrium, the right ventricle and the left ventricle.
+Biventricular ICDs can improve symptoms of heart failure in about two-thirds of patients who remain symptomatic while taking medication for heart failure.

 See the ICD FAQ page for more information.